The Best CPU Benchmarking Software For 2023

 • Not as popular

-Geekbench 5 is notably less expensive than 3DMark with a $10 price tag.
+Geekbench 5 is considerably less expensive than 3DMark with a $10 price tag.
 For a license that covers all operating systems, it’s $15.
 There is a Pro version that costs $100, but that is intended for commercial use, so you are unlikely to need it.

 Prime95